fprimeau/EARTHSS220/src/generated/lecture_0/prerequisites.md

     This should only take a few seconds as well.

-    !!! note
+    > **Note:**
-        You may want to install Cartopy differently, or even use a different plotting package.
+    > You may want to install Cartopy differently, or even use a different plotting package.
-        This is merely a suggestion that has worked well for me.
+    > This is merely a suggestion that has worked well for me.

 - If you want to run the notebooks, install **IJulia**